automationhacks/automationhacks.github.io/_posts/2020-07-12-how-to-manage-your-python-virtualenvs-with-pipenv.md

 [requires]
 python_version = "3.8"</pre>

-Pipfile mentions the version of python required by this project under `[requires]` and has also specified `requests = "*"` under `[packages]`, notice, the `*` wildcard means we don&#8217;t care about a specific version of `requests` as long as the latest version is installed.
+Pipfile mentions the version of python required by this project under `[requires]` and has also specified `requests = "*"` under `[packages]`, notice, the `*` wildcard means we don't care about a specific version of `requests` as long as the latest version is installed.

 This is different from pinning the dependency to a specific version like: `requests = 2.24.0` and offers more flexibility since pipenv would figure out the dependency graph and ensure that all the required dependencies of `requests` module are automatically updated.

 <blockquote class="wp-block-quote is-style-large">
   <p>